kennysmed/lp-github-events/README.md

 You'll need to [register an OAuth application on GitHub](https://github.com/settings/applications/new).

-The Main URL will be the top-level (eg `http://my-app-name.herokuapp.com/`) although there's nothing useful there in this app.
+The Main URL will be the top-level (eg `http://my-app-name.herokuapp.com/received/`) although there's nothing useful there in this app.

+(Note: We use a directory, `/received/`, for this publication so we can use the same code for slight variations in future.)

-The Callback URL will, to follow the same example, like `http://my-app-name.herokuapp.com/configure/return/`.
+The Callback URL will, to follow the same example, like `http://my-app-name.herokuapp.com/received/configure/return/`.

 Once created, GitHub will supply you with an ID and Secret which our code expects to be in these environment variables: